justsaycheese/pyautomailer/README.md

 # Automailer

-This project provides a GUI tool for sending batches of emails via Outlook.
+This project provides a GUI tool for sending batches of emails via Outlook or any SMTP server.

 ## Requirements
 - Python 3.10+